At MSF we make sure we protect the information you give us.

 If you contact us for any reason, we’ll usually collect your:

 - Other personal details, which can be used to identify an individual

 When you donate, we may also ask for:

 - Your bank or credit/debit card or UPI details (which are stored under RBI Compliance regulations).

-- We may collect date of birth, passport, PAN and/or Aadhar details are also collected for compliance purposes under the Income Tax Act, 1961 and the Foreign Contribution Regulation Act, 2010 and other applicable rules and regulations.
+- We may collect date of birth, passport, PAN and/or Aadhar details for compliance purposes under the Income Tax Act, 1961 and the Foreign Contribution Regulation Act, 2010 and other applicable rules and regulations.

 When you apply for a job:

 - We also collect your full personal, professional, educational, financial details and health data etc. for processing your job application for both national and international position.

 - We may share your data with the third-party processor, with your consent, for background check or visa processing etc.